 - Ability to communicate effectively verbally and in writing.

-- Ability to anticipate potential adverse or unsafe situations and react according to agency policy and procedures.
+- Ability to "read" people and/or potential adverse or unsafe situations and react according to agency policy and procedures.

 - Ability to rapidly shift between dissimilar tasks.

 - Ability to react quickly and calmly to emergency situations; make effective decisions while in stressful situations and circumstances and use physical force necessary to defend oneself and others.

 - Knowledge of policies and procedures used in the operation of a corrections facility including use of restraint devices, inmate control, communication/dispatch codes and signals and officer safety techniques